A Village Full of Surprises!

 Cambuhat River Village of Buenavista, Bohol.

-Before going to this village, I have heard stories of the place and it was not quite what I had imagined.
+Before going to this village, I heard stories of the place and it was not quite what I had imagined.

 It was more.